 Because Hong Kong is a small place, it didn’t surprise me at all when I ran into a friend of mine at The Mandarin Cake Shop, a local institution on the Mezzanine level of the Mandarin Oriental Hong Kong.
-A bit rugged with jet lag, my 6-year-old and I were on a mission for a to-go sandwich soon to be accompanied by a power nap.
+A bit rugged with jet lag, my daughter and I were on a mission for a to-go sandwich soon to be accompanied by a power nap.
 My friend insisted that I not set foot out of the Cake Shop without ordering a croissant donut, similar to the famed cronut.

 Don’t even ask the nutritional content, just go run on the treadmill (or not) for a bit longer than usual.
 It’s worth it.
 Even the Wall Street Journal is covering the croissant donut’s arrival to Hong Kong–which I heard from excellent sources had been underway for some time before it hit the glorious Cake Shop shelves.
 The craze only really started in New York City last May or so.